swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-15-train-the-model-on-a-kubernetes-pod-with-cml.md

 kubectl get nodes --show-labels
 ```

-The output should be similar to this.
-As noticed, you have two nodes in your
+The output should be similar to this: As noticed, you have two nodes in your
 cluster with their labels.

 ```